kserve/kserve/docs/samples/logger/basic/README.md

 kubectl create -f sklearn-logging.yaml
 ```

 We can now send a request to the sklearn model.
-Use `kfserving-ingressgatway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.
+Use `kfserving-ingressgateway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.

 ```
 MODEL_NAME=sklearn-iris